TanStack/table/docs/api/useRowState.md

 The following additional properties are available on every **prepared** `row` object returned by the table instance.

 - `state: Object`
-  - This is the state object for each row, pre-mapped to the row from the table state's `rowState` object via `rowState[row.path.join('.')]`
+  - This is the state object for each row, pre-mapped to the row from the table state's `rowState` object via `rowState[row.id]`
   - May also contain a `cellState` key/value pair, which is used to provide individual cell states to this row's cells
 - `setState: Function(updater: Function | any)`
   - Use this function to programmatically update the state of a row.